timrichardson/Prime-Ubuntu-18.04/README.md

 The steps to change state:

 * create or delete an xorg config file,
 * and remove or add the nvidia drivers to the running kernel.

-This work is done in the rust code.
+It never adds nvidia drivers which are missing; it assumes they are always in a booting-kernel, and unloads them & tunrs off the card if you are in intel mode.
+Therefore, it doesn't need to do much at all if you want nvidia mode; nvidia mode is basically the default situation.

-The nvidia drivers are always present in the kernel image when you start the machine (as a consequence of the standard ubuntu install of the nvidia drivers).
+The nvidia drivers are always present in the kernel image when you start the machine as a consequence of the standard ubuntu install of the nvidia drivers as long as you have not removed them by standard prime-select intel

-So at startup, they have to be removed before the display manager starts, if you are in intel mode.
-At this point, the card is turned off.
-Removing the drivers and turning off the nvidia card is the job of the nvidia-prime-boot.service.
+The rust code prepares the state change. nvidia-prime-boot.service is what removes the nvidia drivers and powers off the card; it obviously only runs if you selected intel mode.

 # How is this different to the standard 18.04 approach?